Sisters of Notre Dame de Namur: Foundation

 Founders were St. Julie Billiart and Marie-Louise-Françoise Blin de Bourdon, Countess of Gézaincourt, whose name as a Sister was Mother St. Joseph.
 Mlle Blin de Bourdon, who had received spiritual guidance from Julie for many years, defrayed the immediate expenses of founding the Congregation.

 At Amiens, August 5, 1803, they took a house in Rue Neuve.
 In the chapel of this house, at Mass on February 2, 1804, the two foundresses and their postulant, Catherine Duchatel of Reims, made or renewed their vow of chastity, to which they added that of devoting themselves to the Christian education of girls, further proposing to train religious teachers who would go wherever their services were requested.
 Victoire Leleu (Sister Anastasie) and Justine Garçon (Sister St. John) joined the institute the same year.

 The Fathers of the Faith (a group founded for Jesuits during the Suppression of the Society of Jesus) who were giving missions in Amiens sent to the sisters women and girls to be prepared for the sacraments.
 St. Julie assisted the Fathers in the neighboring towns.
 In Amiens, Mother St. Joseph Blin trained the novices and sisters with the assistance of (former Jesuit) Frs.
 Varin, Enfantin, and Thomas (a former professor in the Sorbonne).

 The first regular schools of the Sisters were opened in August 1806, with a rush of students.
 The urgent need of Christian education among all classes of society in France at the time, led the foundresses to modify their original plan of teaching only the poor and to open schools for the children of the rich also.
 A unique feature of St. Julie's educational system was to use revenue from the Institute's academies to defray expenses at the free schools.

-The community lived under a provisional rule based upon that which Saint Ignatius of Loyola wrote for the Jesuits, drawn up by Mother Julie and Fr.
+The community lived under a provisional religious Rule based upon that which Saint Ignatius of Loyola wrote for the Jesuits, drawn up by Mother Julie and Fr.
 Varin and approved in 1805 by Jean-François de Mandolx (fr), Bishop of Amiens.
 A more permanent Rule was adopted in 1818 and it became the basis for various versions of the Rule until 1968.
 At that time a total revision occurred guided by changes at the Second Vatican Council.
 A later update occurred in 1984.